Jacqui Frazier-Lyde: Career

+Boxing

 Inspired by Laila Ali's participation in the sport and eager to avenge the losses her father suffered at the hands of Ali's father, Muhammad Ali in two of their three fights, Frazier-Lyde began her career on February 6, 2000, knocking out Teela Reese in first round.

 Laila Ali was 9-0 (8 knockouts) and Jacqui Frazier-Lyde was 7-0 (7 knockouts) when they starred on the first Pay Per View boxing card ever to be headlined by women.
 At 39 years of age, Frazier-Lyde was 16 years older than Ali.
-The bout was nicknamed Ali-Frazier IV by the media in allusion to their fathers' trilogy of fights in 1971, 1974, and 1975.
+The bout was nicknamed Ali-Frazier IV by the media, alluding to their fathers' trilogy of fights in 1971, 1974, and 1975.
 It was boxed on June 8, 2001 to headline the weekend activities of the International Boxing Hall Of Fame induction ceremonies.
 Ali won the fight by a majority decision (79–73, 77–75, 76–76).

-On December 14, 2001, Frazier-Lyde won the WIBA Light Heavyweight Title with a fourth round TKO win over Suzette Taylor in Philadelphia, with Joe and Jacqui becoming the first father-daughter world champions in boxing.
-She added the WIBF Intercontinental Super Middleweight title on July 27, 2002, with a third round TKO win over Heidi Hartmann.
+On December 14, 2001, Frazier-Lyde won the WIBA Light Heavyweight Title with a fourth-round TKO win over Suzette Taylor in Philadelphia, with Joe and Jacqui becoming the first father-daughter world champions in boxing.
+She added the WIBF Intercontinental Super Middleweight title on July 27, 2002, with a third-round TKO win over Heidi Hartmann.
 Frazier-Lyde successfully defended her WIBF Intercontinental Super Middleweight title on two occasions, defeating Kendra Lenhart and Shirvelle Williams by unanimous decisions, the latter by an 80–72 shut-out on all three judges' scorecards.
 Lenhart and Williams, along with Frazier-Lyde, are the only three women to have taken Laila Ali (24–0, with 21 knockouts) the distance in boxing fights.

 Frazier-Lyde's last two fights were in the Heavyweight division, with her opponent on August 31, 2004, Carley Pesente, weighing in at 213lbs, thus being the heaviest opponent that Frazier-Lyde had faced during her boxing career.
 Frazier-Lyde won the fight by a shut-out unanimous decision (40–36, 40–36, 40–36).
 On September 10, 2004, Frazier-Lyde won the UBA World Heavyweight title by unanimous decision (97–92, 96–92, 95–93) against Mary Ann Almager, despite Frazier-Lyde being knocked down twice by Almager for the only times in her career.
 This fight was to be Frazier-Lyde's last boxing fight.

 Frazier-Lyde ended her career with a record of 13 wins, 9 by knockout, and 1 loss.